 Just because we know why the squirrels enjoy dining on our fall bulbs, doesn’t mean we want them digging up all our hard work.
 So, in order to keep our garden planted and protected, there are a few steps we can take to keep them at bay:

 Create a wire barrier.
 The easiest way to stop curious critters from digging is to put an actual barrier in the way.
-Trouble is, while we want to keep the squirrels from getting in, we want our blooms to still be able to make their way out.
+The problem is, while we want to keep the squirrels from getting in, we want our blooms to still be able to make their way out.
 Chicken wire is a great way to do both at once.
 The wire mesh is too tough for the devilish diggers to penetrate, but still leaves enough room for stems and blooms to make their way through in spring.
 Simply lay down a layer of wire mesh on top of the soil after planting and cover with a layer of mulch—which will also help to regulate temperatures and moisture in the soil all winter long!—and watch as your bulbs poke through in spring without trouble.

 Create bulb cages.
 If a full layer of wire mesh on top of your garden isn’t your idea of a perfectly planted fall bed, you can also just add a layer around those bulbs that the squirrels love most.
 How?
 You might be able to find pre-built bulb cages at your local garden center, but you can also make your own from scratch using the same chicken wire.
 Simply form the wire mesh into a bowl shape, place your bulb inside, and top it off with a wire lid.
 Then, just fill with soil and plant at the normal depth.